Getting Ontario Domestic Charges Dropped: the Victim's Role in Domestic Violence Cases.

 And that’s just the beginning.
-Domestic charges have a way, not only of placing a barrier between partners, but of creating massive difficulties for the family members or friends who become sureties; for the employer whose star employee is suddenly gone for days at a time; and for the accused, who now has to hire a criminal lawyer, make new arrangements for work (if they still have a job), and wonder how long it will take for their life to get back to usual.
+Domestic assault charges have a way, not only of placing a barrier between partners, but of creating massive difficulties for the family members or friends who become sureties; for the employer whose star employee is suddenly gone for days at a time; and for the accused, who now has to hire a domestic lawyer, make new arrangements for work (if they still have a job), and wonder how long it will take for their life to get back to usual.

 The result is a legal nightmare that, for some, feels as frightening as it does unfair.

 As the best domestic assault lawyers know, domestic charges are especially fraught with risk.
 A toxic combination of guilt, emotional pain, and the law’s swift and seemingly uncaring treatment often creates an environment that makes compliance with bail emotionally challenging.
 In situations where one or more of the parties suffers from a substance abuse or mental health issue, the risk of a breach is elevated by a significant margin.